Understanding Contractor Bathroom Remodel Warranties

 Bathroom remodeling projects are a great way to upgrade your home’s style and increase value.
 But it can come with a hefty price tag depending on the intensity.
 Before the water is running again, it’s important to consider your warranty options.
-If there’s a situation where a mistake is made during the installation project or if a product malfunctions, warranties help protect the homeowner from additional out of pocket expenses.
+If there’s a situation where a mistake is made during the installation project or if a product malfunctions, bathroom remodel warranties help protect the homeowner from additional out of pocket expenses.
 Here is what you need to know.

 Manufacturer vs. Contractor Warranties